pleary/node-taxonfinder/README.md

 ## Release History

+* 0.2.2 No longer finding insanely long names; Can now find species in a comma-delimited list

-* 0.2.1 bumping version due to npm blip
+* 0.2.1 Bumping version due to npm blip

 * 0.2.0 Added ability to resolve abbreviated genera